SethRobinson/proton/README.md

 Seth's GL/GLES messy multi-platform C++ game SDK.
 Can output to **Windows**, **Linux** (including the **Raspberry Pi**), **HTML5**, **OS X**,  **iOS**, **Android**

 A component based toolbox of useful things built up over the last ten years.
-Instead of a giant .lib you link to only the .cpp files used are directly added to your project when possible to simplify multiplatform support as well as keep code size down.
+Instead of a giant .lib you link only the .cpp files used when possible to simplify multiplatform support as well as keep code size down.